Continental Divide Trail: Thru-hiking

 In 2019, the respondents to a survey of CDT thru-hikers were two-thirds male with a median age of 31.
-Three-fourths were from the United States and the remainder came from eleven other countries.
+Three-quarters were from the United States and the remainder came from eleven other countries.
 The average number of days (including "zeros") to complete the hike was 147.

-David Odell was the first person to thru-hike the (still undefined) CDT in 1977, although there was an earlier claim.
+Although there are earlier claimants, Dave Odell is the first hiker officially credited with completing the still-undefined CDT in 1977.
 In 1978 three women hiked the entire trail: Nancy Andujar and the team of Jean Ella and Lynne Wisegart.
 In 2007, Francis Tapon became the first person to do a round backpacking trip "yo-yo" on the Continental Divide Trail when he through-hiked from Mexico to Canada and back to Mexico on the CDT.
 This seven-month journey spanned over 5,600 miles.
 Tapon took the most circuitous, scenic, high, difficult route north and while returning south, took the more expedient route.
 Andrew Skurka completed the trail as part of the 6,875-mile Great Western Loop in 2007.
 Olive "Raindance" McGloin, yo-yoed in 2020 becoming the first woman on her second attempt (McGloin also yo-yoed the PCT in 2014).

 The youngest person to thru-hike the trail is Reed Gjonnes, who hiked the trail with her father Eric Gjonnes from April 15, 2013 to September 6, 2013 in one continuous northbound hike at age 13.

 Route

 The Continental Divide Trail closely follows the Continental Divide, but has a large number of approved alternate routes, some of which are more utilized than the official trail.
 The trail is incomplete in a few sections, especially in New Mexico, which requires walking on roads.
 Ninety-five percent of the trail is located on public land, including National Parks, National Forests, and land managed by the Bureau of Land Management.
 There are few facilities along the trail itself, and it is usually necessary for the hiker to leave the trail to resupply or find lodging.

-70% (2,170 miles) of the trail is along land managed by the U.S. Forest Service.
-The rest is on land managed by the Bureau of Land (12% or 372 miles), National Parks (10% or 310 miles), and state and private lands (8% or 248 miles).
+Seventy percent (2,170 miles) of the trail is through land managed by the U.S. Forest Service.
+The Bureau of Land Management manages 12% or 372 miles of the trail, the National Park Service manages 10% or 310 miles, and state and private lands total 8% or 248 miles.